Living and Coping With Bipolar Hypersexuality

 Bipolar Hypersexuality

-Individuals experiencing hypersexuality may deal with symptoms such as a heightened interest in sex, a higher sexual confidence, an increase in sexual experiences and partners, sexual compulsivity, a willingness to to experiment with different sexual practices, and engaging in risky sexual behaviors.
+Individuals experiencing hypersexuality may deal with symptoms such as a heightened interest in sex, a higher sexual confidence, an increase in sexual experiences and partners, sexual compulsivity, a willingness to experiment with different sexual practices, and engaging in risky sexual behaviors.
 It can be extremely difficult for individuals as they struggle to feel satisfied and manage the urges they have.
 Living with a mood disorder can be challenging.

 Hypersexuality can be challenging because it affects the individual and their partner.
 People can live with and manage bipolar disorder and symptoms like hypersexuality.
 The first step is to identify the problem, and only then can one begin to seek out meaningful solutions.